pantheon-systems/pantheon-content-publisher-drupal/README.md

 ```
 The module requires a backend Search API plugin.
 For sites hosted on Pantheon, it is recommended to use the Search API Pantheon module.

 To install Search API Pantheon Module, run the following command
 ```
 composer require drupal/search_api_pantheon:^8

 ```
 After installing the Content Publisher and Search API Pantheon modules locally with Composer, push the `composer.json` and `composer.lock` files to your Pantheon environment.
-Refer the documentation for more information about installation and configuration of module [pcc.pantheon.io/pantheon-content-publisher-for-drupal](https://pcc.pantheon.io/pantheon-content-publisher-for-drupal)

 ## Feedback and Collaboration